Why is A Clean Hummingbird Feeder Important?

 How Often Should You Clean A Hummingbird Feeder?

 Now that you know how to clean a hummingbird feeder, you may be wondering how often you actually need to perform this process.
 Generally, nectar should be replaced every 3 to 5 days and feeders should be cleaned at least once per week.

 However, there’s no precise timeline.
 The frequency of cleaning depends on a few factors, such as: climage and number of birds

 - Climate – In the height of the summer months, when the weather is consistently hot and humid, nectar can ferment much more quickly.
-When this is the case, nectar needs replaced and feeders need cleaned more frequently to prevent buildup of mold – every few days may be necessary.
+When this is the case, nectar needs replaced and feeders need to be cleaned more frequently to prevent a buildup of mold – every few days may be necessary.

 - Number of Birds – Determine how many birds visit your feeder – is it just a few regulars, or a whole flock?
 The more visitors you have, the more your hummingbird feeders need to be cleaned.
 Plus, it’s likely your nectar empties faster, so it’s the perfect time for a quick scrub.